What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 The offence of bribing a foreign public official under section 70.2 of the Criminal Code requires that:

-- A person provides or offers a benefit to another person.
+- A person provides, offers a benefit to another person, or causes another person to receive a benefit.

-- The intention of the first person is to influence a foreign public official in the exercise of their official duties in order to obtain/retain business or illegitimately obtain/retain a business advantage.
+- The intention of the first person is to improperly influence a foreign public official in the exercise of their official duties in order in order to obtain or retain business or a business or personal advantage.

-Individuals are liable to a maximum penalty of ten years’ imprisonment or 10,000 penalty units (AUD2.2 million) or both.
+Individuals are liable to a maximum penalty of ten years’ imprisonment or 10,000 penalty units (AUD 3.13 million as of 1 July 2023) or both.

-Corporations are liable to maximum penalty that is the greatest of 100,000 penalty units (AUD22 million), three times the value of a benefit obtained from the offending conduct, or 10% of the corporation’s annual turnover.
+Corporations are liable to maximum penalty that is the greatest of 100,000 penalty units (AUD 31.3 million), three times the value of a benefit obtained from the offending conduct, or 10% of the corporation’s annual turnover.

 Domestic Public Officials